 We anticipate that our products and their installation will be subject to oversight and regulation in accordance with national and local regulations relating to building codes, safety, environmental protection, utility interconnection and metering and related matters.
 It is difficult to track the requirements of individual jurisdictions and design products to comply with the varying standards.
 For example, the European Union's Restriction of Hazardous Substances Directive, which took effect in July 2006, is a general directive.
 Each European Union member state will adopt its own enforcement and implementation policies using the directive as a guide.
 Therefore, there could be many different versions of this law that we will have to comply with to maintain or expand our sales in Europe.
-Any new government regulations or utility policies pertaining to our solar module products.
+Any new government regulations or utility policies pertaining to our solar module products may result in significant additional expenses to us and, as a result, could cause a significant reduction in demand for our solar module products.
 In particular, any changes to existing regulations and policies or new regulations and policies in Germany could have a material adverse effect on our business and operating results.
 Sales to customers located in Germany accounted for 75.3% and 76.3% of our net revenues in 2005 and for the six months ended June 30, 2006, respectively, in part because of the availability and amounts of government subsidies and economic incentives in Germany.